-Secure data during data-transport by using the TLS protocol for all connections to API Mediation Layer services.
+The TLS protocol should be used to ensure secure data-transport for all connections to API Mediation Layer services.
 While it is possible to disable the TLS protocol for debugging purposes or other use-cases, the enabled TLS protocol is the default mode.